 Are there any deals at Mint Mobile?

-As you can see the longer the term, the more cost-effective it becomes.
-If you’re confident that you’ll stick around for the long run, save yourself the money by opting for a six or twelve month plan.
+Once the three-month period is over you’ll have the option to renew in three, six, and twelve month options.
+The longer the term, the more cost-effective it becomes.
+If you’re confident that you’ll stick around for the long run, save yourself the money by opting for the twelve month plan.

 Can you use your own phone with Mint?